1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     If you can't load new filament even though the nozzle itself is clean and free, it's most likely that the little PTFE tube inside of the hotend is clogged.
 To clean or replace it you need to disassemble the hotend from the printhead.
 Scroll down to the "Disassembling" section to find a little guide about how to do that.

-??? tip "Spare Part Hotend"
+??? info "Spare Part Hotend"

     - If you need a new hotend because your heater block or the heatbreak needs to be changed, you can get yourself the spare part hotend for the regular *Kobra*.
 If you look at the picture of it and compare it with the ones I've shown above, you'll notice that the shape of the heatbreak is the same.
 So up to me it'll fit perfectly.
     - If the old thermistor and/or cartridge heater are still good and the wires aren't harmed, you don't have to fiddle around to use the new ones!
 Just take the existing ones out of the old heater block and install them in the new one.